AugustoPerboni/hazard-processor-w-o-hazard-detection-forward/README.md

 # Hazards of a single cycle pipelined processor
 This repository goal is to study hazards of a single cycle pipelined processor.
 In order to do that the same assembly code, derived from the C code named as pseudo-code-algorithm , will be adjusted to work properly in different processors.
-This repository explore with more attention the implication of following topics in our code:
+This repository explore with more attention the implication of following topics in our assembly code:
 - Data forwarding
 - Hazard detection
 - Possible processor stages to do the branch comparatiom